-Typical Value Description and Options

-1 Natural Mortality Options:

-0 = A single parameter;

-1 = N breakpoints;

-2 = Lorenzen;

-3 = Read age specific M and do not do seasonal interpolation; and

-4 = Read age specific and do seasonal interpolation, if appropriate.
+Typical Value Description and Options 1 Natural Mortality Options: 0 = A single parameter; 1 = N breakpoints; 2 = Lorenzen; 3 = Read age specific M and do not do seasonal interpolation; and 4 = Read age specific and do seasonal interpolation, if appropriate.

-COND = 0 No additional natural mortality controls.
+Description and Options No additional natural mortality controls.
+Number of breakpoints.

-COND = 1

-4 Number of breakpoints.
 Then read a vector of ages for these breakpoints.
 Later, per sex x GP, read N parameters for the natural mortality at each breakpoint.

-2.5 4.5 9.0 15.0 Vector of age breakpoints.

-COND = 2

-4 Reference age for Lorenzen natural mortality: read one additional integer value that is the reference age.
+Vector of age breakpoints.
+Reference age for Lorenzen natural mortality: read one additional integer value that is the reference age.
 Later read one parameter for each sex x growth pattern that will be the M at the reference age.
 Other ages will have an M scaled to its body size-at-age.
 However, if platoons are used, all will have the same M as their growth pattern.
 Lorenzen M calculation will be updated if the starting year growth parameters are active, but if growth parameters vary during the time-series, the M is not further updated.
 So be careful in using Lorenzen when there is time-varying growth.

-Typical Value Description and Options COND = 3 or 4 Do not read any natural mortality parameters in the mortality grow parameter section.
-With option 3, these M values are held fixed for the integage (no seasonality or birth season considerations).
-With option 4, there seasonal interpolation based on real age, just as in options 1 and 2.
-0.20 0.25 0.20 0.23 Age-specific M values where in a 2 sex model the first row is female and the second row is male.
+Do not read any natural mortality parameters in the mortality growth parameter section.
+With option 3, these M values are held fixed for the integer age (no seasonality or birth season considerations).
+With option 4, there is seasonal interpolation based on real age, just as in options 1 and 2.
+Age-specific M values where in a 2 sex model the first row is female and the second row is male.
 If there are multiple growth patterns female growth pattern 1-N is read first followed by males 1-N growth pattern.